-Doing hands-on activities to accompany a book is more than just fun.
+Doing hands-on projects after reading a book is more than just a fun activity.
 It helps readers process and remember what they read.
 It is an important way extend learning, especially for visual and kinesthetic learners.
 Making things also develops fine motor skills critical for many adult careers.
+Plus, making insects puts the A in STEAM.
 So, what are you waiting for?
 Let’s build an insect!

 For a fast, easy project with young children, consider craft foam shapes (instructions at Growing with Science)

 Origami can help develop spatial relations skills critical for many STEM fields.